 Where do you learn how to be a successful CAE other than the school of hard knocks by learning from mistakes?

 Until now, there has not been a place.
 That changes today.

 And the school of hard knocks... going about it through trial and error... can be a very lonely and risky place, and of course you want a better option, since your career is on the line.

 You have been in internal audit for several years, and although you did not necessarily start out in internal audit thinking it was a career pursuit, you have learned how amazing the job can be.

 Now you are seeing that internal audit leadership, either at your current company or another organization, is within your immediate career path.
 Either now, soon or in the not-too-distant future, you will become a Chief Audit Executive (CAE).

 You already know the things that all good internal auditors are trained to know (you are strong on the "A" of CAE).
 Things like the applying The Standards and related IPPF, formalizing project-based risk assessments, establishing project scope, documenting workpapers, writing findings, drafting and issuing reports, and so on.
 Extremely valuable skills and experiences for any marketable internal audit professional.

-You also see, and think you generally understand, what Chief Audit Executives are supposed to do, but how much EXECUTIVE PRESENCE do you have?
+You also see, and generally understand, what Chief Audit Executives are supposed to do, but how much EXECUTIVE PRESENCE do you have?
+How much CONFIDENCE do you have?
 The fact that you are reading this means you'd probably like some help with the "E" of CAE, right?

-You not only need to be a good audit leader when you are the CAE ... you need to be a damn good EXECUTIVE too!
+You not only need to be a good audit leader when you are the CAE ... you need to be CONFIDENT and a damn good EXECUTIVE too!

-Wouldn't it be great to find a program where you learn about and demonstrate proficiency in challenging topics like:
+Wouldn't it be helpful to find a course where you learn about and demonstrate proficiency in challenging topics like: